flyingcircusio/doc/src/reference/security/disaster-recovery.md

   RTO for hot-standby routers: less than 15 seconds

-  RTO for core switches: 0 seconds (active-active)

-  RTO for access switch port failures: 1 hour
+  RTO for switch port failures or complete failures: 1 hour

-  RTO for access switch complete failures: 4 hours

   RPO: n/a